Dragos1991/dietacookies/README.md

 To install the project use command `npm run clean-install`.
 It will bootstrap all the packages and install the correct dependencies.

+To install new dependency use command from lerna `npx lerna add DEP@VERSION --scope=PACKAGENAME`. `PACKAGENAME` is the name of the package from package.json.

 ## How to build

 To build the packages use the command `npm run build:all`.
 It will build all the packages required to start the application.